 Do people with Tourette’s actually curse?

 Yes, but only like 10% or less of people with Tourette’s have the cursing type, called coprolalia.
 It’s a common misconception that all people with Tourette’s curse.

 This is a good example off the bat of how Tourette’s can be so different.
-Most people with Tourette’s say other words, make noises, have bodily twitches, or have a variety of other tics that even include singing.
+Most people with Tourette’s have bodily twitches, make different noises, say other words, or have a variety of other tics.
 It’s a whole spectrum of severity as well, and many people go completely undiagnosed.

 Is the Tourette’s painful?